Listing Agent: What They Are And How To Choose One

-But what if there was a simple solution to figuring out if you need a listing agent or a selling agent?
+But what if there were a simple solution to figuring out if you need a listing agent or a selling agent?

-This post will discuss what a listing agent is, how they’re different from a selling agent, and what characteristics make a good listing agent.
+In this article, we’ll discuss what a listing agent is, how they’re different from a selling agent and what characteristics make a good listing agent.

 What Is A Listing Agent?

-A listing agent (also known as a seller’s agent) is a real estate agent who helps you sell your home.
-They help the seller come up with an asking price for their home, stage their home, and market the property on platforms like the MLS.
+A listing agent (also known as a seller’s agent) helps someone sell their home.
+They help the seller come up with an asking price for their home, stage their home and market the property on platforms like the MLS.

 Your listing agent is also responsible for bringing buyers directly to you and bringing you any offers made on the property.
 Once you have an offer, the listing agent will help you navigate any complicated paperwork and the steps needed to close on the sale.

-If you’re serious about listing your home, then having a listing agent is crucial because they will have the most up-to-date information on what’s selling, the price it’s selling for, and what buyers are looking for in a home.
-This is crucial information to have when deciding when and how to sell your home.
+If you’re serious about listing your home, having a listing agent is crucial.
+They’ll have the most up-to-date information on what’s selling, the price it’s selling for and what buyers are looking for in a home.
+This is critical information to have when deciding when and how to sell your home.

-A listing agent (also called a seller’s agent) is responsible for assisting with the sale of your home, while a selling agent (also called a buyer’s agent) is responsible for someone who wants to buy a new or used home.
+A listing agent (which, as mentioned above, can also be called a seller’s agent) is responsible for assisting with the sale of your home, while a selling agent (also called a buyer’s agent) is responsible for someone who wants to buy a new or existing home.

-These terms may be a bit confusing, so let’s break it down:
+These terms may be a bit confusing, so let’s break them down:

 - Listing agent: Helps with listing your home for sale

-- Seller’s agent: Another name for listing agent
+- Seller’s agent: Another name for a listing agent

 - Buyer’s agent: Helps you find a home to buy

-- Selling agent: Another name for buyers agent
+- Selling agent: Another name for a buyer’s agent

 There is also a situation where one agent can be both the listing agent and buyer’s agent; this status is known as dual agency and is usually frowned upon in the real estate space.
 It’s pretty hard for one agent to uphold both the selling and buying party’s best interest.